INVENTORY OF GAMES

 Bohemian pattern [8]

-Prussian pattern
+Prussian patterns

 Formerly, in DDR/GDR times, also known as Halle pattern.

-Prussian pattern [33]
+| Prussian pattern |

 Formerly also known as Darmstadt pattern.